 This place of strangeness and myth was discovered by travelers over 150 years ago.
 There is not one basin, but an area of many basins, as this is one of the few places in the country that generates plenty of water at Wheeler Peak, which tops out at over 13,000 feet.
 But that water stays in the great basins and never reaches the sea.

-The diversity of the land ranges from alpine snowfields to marshes, to mountains to limestone caves, from brush fields to desert.
-The vast magnitude of this 200,000 square mile preserve is evident when the borders are found: the Sierra Nevada mountains to the West, the Wasatch mountains to the East, Idaho to the North, and Southern Nevada to the South.
+The diversity of the land ranges from alpine snowfields to marshes, to mountains to limestone caves, and from brush fields to deserts.
+The vast magnitude of this 200,000 square-mile preserve is evident when the borders are found: the Sierra Nevada mountains to the West, the Wasatch mountains to the East, Idaho to the North, and Southern Nevada to the South.

 The most stunning surprise is the view of the Great Basin region as opposed to the reality: It appears to be barren, covered with scrub, and lifeless.
 But the area is filled with life and biodiversity beyond imagination.
 People, from Prehistoric dwellers to the Shoshone and Paiute peoples have resided there.